PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 Health Sciences Information) in partnership with FAPESP (Fundação de Amparo à Pesquisa do Estado de São Paulo).
-In Spain, the SciELO project is the result of the collaboration between the Organización Panamericana de Salud/Organización Mundial de la Salud (Pan American Health Organization/World Health Organization, OPS/OMS) and the Instituto de Salud Carlos III (Carlos III Health Institute, ISCIII) (http://www.isciii.es/) and it is been developed by the Biblioteca Nacional de Ciencias de la Salud (National Library of Health Sciences, BNCS) (www.isciii.es/bncs).
+In Spain, the SciELO project is the result of the collaboration between the Organización Panamericana de Salud/Organización Mundial de la Salud (Pan American Health Organization/World Health Organization, OPS/OMS) and the Instituto de Salud Carlos III (Carlos III Health Institute, ISCIII) (http://www.isciii.es/), and it is been developed by the Biblioteca Nacional de Ciencias de la Salud (National Library of Health Sciences, BNCS) (www.isciii.es/bncs).
 The main objective of the SciELO project is to develop a common methodology for the preparation, storage, dissemination and evaluation of scientific literature in electronic format.

 The SciELO crawler downloads all the publications written in Spanish from the Spanish SciELO server.
-This server is organized using OAI-PMH services, maintained by ISCIII (http://scielo.isciii.es/oai/), and it provides access to all the metadata of each publication, which includes a link to the full text in XML.
-The crawler also fixes the encoding and creates a new XML file with all sentences splitted.
+This server is organized using the OAI-PMH services maintained by ISCIII (http://scielo.isciii.es/oai/), and it provides access to all the metadata of each publication, which includes a link to the full text in XML.
+The crawler also fixes the encoding and creates a new XML file with all the sentences being splitted.

 Example: